Use the Azure Managed Lustre CSI driver with Azure Kubernetes Service

 Create and configure a persistent volume

 Copy the following configuration files from the /docs/examples/ folder in the azurelustre-csi-driver repository.
-If you cloned the repository when you installed the CSI driver, you have local copies available already.
+If you cloned the repository when you installed the driver, you have local copies available already.

 - storageclass_existing_lustre.yaml